auttaja/gommand/README.md

     - `gommand.MentionPrefix`: This is used to check if the bot is mentioned.
     - `gommand.MultiplePrefixCheckers(<prefix checker>...)` - This allows you to combine prefix checkers.
 In the event that a prefix checker returns false, the string iterator will be rewinded back to where it was and the next checker will be called.

     In the event that these prefix checkers won't suffice, you can write your own with the function type `func(ctx *gommand.Context, r *gommand.StringIterator) bool`.
 Note that the context does not contain the member object in the message or the command yet.
 See [using the string iterator](#using-the-string-iterator) below on how to use the string iterator.
+If this is nil, it defaults to no prefix.
 - `ErrorHandlers`: An array of functions of the [ErrorHandler](#error-handling) type which will run one after another.
 This can be nil and you can also add one with the `AddErrorHandler` function attached to the router.
+- `PermissionValidators`: This is any [permission validators](#permission-validators) which you wish to add on a global router scale.
+This can be nil.
+- `PermissionValidators`: This is any [middleware](#middleware) which you wish to add on a global router scale.
+This can be nil.

+The router is then trivial to make:
 ```go
 var router = gommand.NewRouter(&gommand.RouterConfig{
     ...